 These settings control when and where you can be tagged on Facebook in other posts besides your own.
 This is quite helpful if you don’t want to expose the entire world to the greatness that is you.

-The Restricted List allows you to add friends who should not see posts on Facebook shared only to friends.
-Restricted users will still see things that are shared to the Public or to a mutual friend’s Timeline.
+The Restricted List allows you to add friends who should not see posts on Facebook shared only with friends.
+Restricted users will still see things that are shared with the Public or to a mutual friend’s Timeline.
 They also still see posts they are tagged in.
 Don’t worry – your friends aren’t notified when they’re added to the Restricted List.

 When added to this list, users cannot post on your timeline, invite you to events or groups, start a conversation with you or add you as a friend.